 Say goodbye to mediocre Fruit Chaat.
-This mouthwatering Pakistani-style Fruit Chaat recipe is full of sweet & tart flavor and fresh, vibrant texture.
+This mouthwatering Pakistani-style Fruit Chaat recipe is full of sweet and tart flavor and fresh, vibrant texture.
 Use store-bought masala, my chaat masala recipe, or my easy, small-batch, 5-ingredient chaat masala.
 Includes essential tips for making the best fruit chaat.
 Let’s liven up that fruit!

 What is Fruit Chaat?